 - To apply for higher education funding, organisations need the Erasmus Charter for Higher Education

 - To apply for vocational education and training funding, organisations can apply for the VET Mobility Charter.
 Please note that you do not have to be a Charter holder in order to apply for Erasmus+ funding

 - To apply for schools funding, organisations must meet the specific schools eligibility criteria

 Our project planning webpage provides tools and advice for your application.

-Whatever your sector, you will need to ensure your organisation is registered on the European Commission's EU Login and has obtained a Participant Identification Code (PIC).
+Before applying, you will need to register your organisation on the European Commission's EU Login and obtain a Participant Identification Code (PIC).